bertramhojer/algorithmic-fairness-exam/README.md

     ├── visualization.ipynb
     └── visualization.py
 ```

+Most of the functionality is hidden away in helper python files.
+Functions are then imported into various notebooks to run analysis and classification models.

+## Documentation
+### Data
-The data folder is where all data is saved.
-If the csv file isn't already in the data folder it will be loaded and processed from the HMDA data file.
+- The data folder holds the original HDMA data and a processed csv.
+If the csv file isn't already in the data folder it will be loaded and processed from the HMDA data file when running the data_loader.

+### Notebooks
+- 'visualization.ipynb'

+- 'models.ipynb'

+- 'model_eval.ipynb'

+- 'explainability.ipynb'

+### Helper files
+- 'data_loader.py'

+- 'visualization.py'

+- 'LR_pt.py' comprises all code related to training logistic regression models.
+We have implemented logistic regression to be able to modify the loss function to use an implementation of a 'Fair loss' function.
+It was done in pytorch to speed up the training process.

+- 'NN.py' comprises all code related to training and evaluating the neural network models.
+The models are implemented in pytorch.

+- 'PCA.py'